Dr Stevens explains factors relating to familial skin cancers and the importance of seeking advice on changing moles.

 Most screening is by nature wider body imaging, although if the focus is on smaller areas, perhaps progress monitoring, a hand held dermoscope could be a solution.
 A specialist microscope combined with a powerful light, able to capture detailed images, or video.

 All screening procedures are pain free, quick and provide immediate results.
-A short appointment apart, you will be able to carry on with your day as normal, across all programs:
+A short appointment apart, you will be able to carry on with your day as normal, across all these programs:

 - Total Body Dermoscopy – Body imaging combined with state of the art microscopy.
 For screening, or ongoing diagnosis: